saarcoder/super-birch/impressum.md

 <hr />
 **Credits für graphisches Material:**

-Telephone by Thomas Uebe from The Noun Project
+Telephone von Thomas Uebe from The Noun Project

 Mail by Jardson A. from The Noun Project